What You Need to Know About Parts Salesperson

 - Locate and label parts and maintain inventory of stock.

-What Every Parts Salesperson Should Know
+Things a Parts Salesperson Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.